NathanWeasley/bedside_weather/README.md

 This is a static LED matrix - meaning in theory there is no need to do any form of scan, which then implies this module can reach ridiculously high refresh rates - 400 monochrome LEDs can be updated at 40kHz if a 16MHz shift clock is used.

 The original firmware onboard automatically runs a test pattern of lighting all the LEDs at three different brightnesses.
-The algorithm used can be identified by probing the pins with an oscilloscope, and it turns out The original firmware does the grayscale control through brute-force:
+The algorithm used can be identified by probing the pins with an oscilloscope, and it turns out The original firmware does the grayscale control through brute-force Binary Code Modulation (BCM):

 1. LAT signal is at 40kHz.
 2. CLK signal is at 16MHz, and non-stopping.
 3. DAT signal is at ~156Hz, all-low for full brightness.
 This is also the fps.
 4. OE signal is always enabled.

 Based on these observations, it's quite straight forward to calculate the update-per-frame as $40000 / 156 \approx 256$.
 This indicates the maximum grayscales this algorithm can reach is 8-bits.
-This is similar to Binary Code Modulation (BCM) with the only difference that in real BCM non-stopping update is not required, you do not need to update LEDs every tick, you only need to update 8 times at the correct timing.
+The only difference that in real BCM non-stopping update is not required, you do not need to update LEDs every tick, you only need to update 8 times at the correct timing.

 This is actually more reasonable than original BCM because managing data transfer at the correct timing brings additional complexity to the system.
-Transferring same data many many times costs nothing but power consumption, which is pointless in an LED-orinted product.
+Transferring same data many many times costs nothing but power consumption, which is of least concern in an LED-orinted product.
 And by the non-stoppping clock signal we can conclude the original firmware utilizes SPI/I2S+DMA.
 DMA is set to circular mode with half-complete and transfer-complete events to implement a ping-pong update scheme.

+The only issue with this design is its LAT output: Physically this signal comes from pin 16 of STM32G070KBU6, which is neither the NSS output of SPI, nor the WS output of I2S.
+Peripherals can be connected to this pin includes GPIO, Timers, USARTs and EVENTOUT.

+## Second step: Replicate LED driver

+Based on the hardware connections and the internal design,